-Any net proceeds of this offering not paid to holders of our convertible notes will be used for general corporate purposes.
-General corporate purposes may also include payment of accounts payable, accrued expenses, working capital, research and development expenses, general and administrative expenses, and capital expenditures.
+We intend to use the net proceeds from this offering for general corporate purposes, which may include working capital, research and development expenses, general and administrative expenses, and capital expenditures.
 We may also use a portion of the net proceeds to acquire or invest in businesses, products and technologies that are complementary to our own, although we have no present commitments or agreements for any such transactions.
-The amounts and timing of our actual expenditures for each purpose may vary significantly depending upon numerous factors, including, if we redeem the Notes, the number of noteholders who convert their Notes, the status of our research and product-development efforts, regulatory approvals, competition and economic or other conditions.
+The amounts and timing of our actual expenditures for each purpose may vary significantly depending upon numerous factors, including the actual amount of proceeds we receive from this offering, the status of our research and product-development efforts, regulatory approvals, competition and economic or other conditions.
 As of the date of this prospectus supplement, we cannot specify with certainty all of the particular uses for the net proceeds to us from this offering.
 Accordingly, our management will have broad discretion in the application of these proceeds.
-Pending application of the net proceeds as described above, we intend to temporarily invest the proceeds in short and long-term interest bearing instruments.
+Pending application of the net proceeds as described above, we intend to temporarily invest the proceeds in short-term interest bearing instruments.
+We have a history of losses, which will continue for the forseeable future.
+We do not expect that the proceeds from this offering, when added to our available cash, will be sufficient to last us through such time, if any, that we achieve positive cash flow.
+Accordingly, we anticipate that we will be required to raise additional funds through the sale of debt or equity securities.